 Light activities are fine, but vigorous activities might not be the best for your child when fasting

 Mums, this may be a bit tricky.
 What happens if your child is in the school team and needs to train?
 What if the fasting month falls during their competition season?

 There is no hard and fast rule when it comes to this.
 It is also subject to your child’s health.
 Should your child decide to continue with sports, it is of paramount importance that they do not end up dehydrated.

-There you go, a comprehensive list of Do’s and Don’ts that pretty much double up as a comprehensive guide to getting your children to fast!
+There you go!
+A comprehensive list of do’s and don’ts that double up as a comprehensive guide to getting your children to fast!